kin-cunico/semGROUP4/usecases/use-case-6.md

 **Goal In Context**

-As a company employee, we need to be able to organise countries by continent, region, population and/or language
+As a data analyst, we need to be able to organise countries by continent, region, population and/or language

 ---